nienbo/cache-buildkite-plugin/README.md

 Note: Before hashing files, we do "sort".
 This provides exact same sorted and hashed content against very same directory between builds.

-## Keeping caches for `X` days
+## Auto deletion old caches

-To keep caches and delete them in -for example- 7 days, use tarball storage and use `tarball_keep_max_days`.
+To keep caches and delete them in _for example_ 7 days, use tarball backend and use `max`.
 On S3 side, please use S3 Policy for this routine.
 Each uploaded file to S3 will be deleted according to your file deletion policy.

 **For S3**, Due to expiration policy, we just re-upload the same tarball to refresh expiration date.
 As long as you use the same cache, S3 will not delete it.
 Otherwise, It will be deleted from S3-side not used in a manner time.